Carolina Springbeauty

 Frequently Asked Questions

-The flowers are most 'active' and fully open during the sunniest part of the day, typically from 10:00 AM to 3:00 PM.
-They close tightly at night and during rainy or heavily overcast weather to protect their pollen.
+The flowers are most active during the warmest, brightest part of the day, typically between 10 AM and 3 PM.
+They close their petals at night and during cloudy weather to protect their pollen.

-Check the leaves!
-Carolina Springbeauty has broad, oval-shaped leaves with a visible stalk (petiole), while Virginia Springbeauty has very long, narrow, grass-like leaves.
+Look at the leaves: Carolina Springbeauty has broad, oval-shaped leaves with a visible stalk (petiole), while Virginia Springbeauty has very long, narrow, grass-like leaves.

 Record Carolina Springbeauty at your habitat